wunderio/client-ee-VP-valitsusportaal/sites/all/modules/bg_image/README.txt

       bg_image_attachment: (string) The attachment setting for the background image. http://www.w3schools.com/css/pr_background-attachment.asp
       bg_image_repeat: (string) The repeat settings for the background image. http://www.w3schools.com/css/pr_background-repeat.asp
       bg_image_important: (boolean) Add !important to the background property to help override any other background images added in the theme. <link to w3schools>
+      bg_image_background_size: (string) The CSS3 size property to use for the background image.
+      bg_image_background_size_ie8: (boolean) Use a workaround for IE using Internet Explorer's built-in filters (http://msdn.microsoft.com/en-us/library/ms532969%28v=vs.85%29.aspx).
+Sometimes it works well, sometimes it doesn't.
+Use at your own risk
+      bg_image_media_query: (string) The media query to use, if at all.
+E.G. 'all' or 'screen'.
     The default values will be used for any settings not provided.

 After calling the function, a css statement will be concatenated, using the path of the image on the node and the css settings provided, and added to the page: